Blair Aiken

 Blair Aiken (born September 2, 1956) is an American former stock car racing driver.
 He made two NASCAR Winston Cup Series starts in 1985.
 He also was a factor on the Winston West tour for a number of years.

 Winston West

-Aiken had a solid first season in this lower level NASCAR division: 1985.
-That year, Aiken had a best finish of 4th and used that to move to 5th in the season points.
-After a start in 1986, Aiken did not compete in the series until 1997, when he only made one start.
-Aiken's last year was in 1998, when he finished 16th in points with 3 top-fives and 13 top-tens.
-That included a career best 3rd at Mesa Marin.
+Aiken had a solid first season in the NASCAR Winston West Series in 1985.
+That year, competing full time for Stoke Racing, Aiken had a best finish of fourth and finished the season fifth in the points standings.
+After a single start for Stoke in 1986, Aiken did not compete in the series again until 1997, when he only made one start.
+Aiken's last races came in 1998, when he finished sixteenth in points with three top-fives and thirteen top-tens.
+That included a career best third at Mesa Marin.
+After attempting to qualify for the 1999 season opener, he would not compete in the series again.

 Winston Cup

+Aiken made two NASCAR Winston Cup Series starts, both combination races with the West Series, in 1985.
 Aiken debuted at Riverside, starting the race in 36th.
-With an engine failing, Aiken would fall to 38th in the event.
-Later in 1985, Aiken would return to Riverside, starting in the 34th place.
-This time, Aiken was able to finish the race and do so in 29th.
+Due to engine failure, Aiken would fall to 38th in the event, only completing twenty four laps.
+Later in the year, Aiken would return to Riverside, competing in what served as the finale for both Winston Cup and Winston West.
+Starting from 34th place, Aiken was able to finish the race and do so in 29th.